 For over 150 years Massachusetts Institute of Technology has played a key role in science, technology, engineering and, math-STEM education.
 This university is one of the world’s best institutes both in terms of academics and experience.
 Did you know?
 As of now, 95 Nobel laureates have been associated with MIT, what more do you need to prove its credibility.

 MIT is considered synonymous with technology and innovation, and rightly so because this university started with a vision to address rapid scientific advances at the time of the industrial revolution.
 They aimed to provide a liberal and professional education, especially to transform innovative ideas into real-world businesses.
 Fun fact!
 The revenues of all the companies that were founded by MIT and its graduates would account for the 11th biggest economy in the world, and there are almost 200 countries today, go figure!

-Being one of the most highly selective colleges in the world, MIT’s acceptance rate is about 6.7%.
-And the number is even lower for international applicants.
+Being one of the most highly selective colleges in the world, MIT’s acceptance rate is about 6.7%, and the number is even lower for international applicants.
 Out of thousands who apply, only 458 international students are accepted to MIT’s undergraduate program.
-And if you’re wondering about how to get into MIT for masters from India, the good news is that the numbers are slightly better.
+And if you’re wondering about how to get into Massachusetts institute of technology for masters from India, the good news is that the numbers are slightly better.

 At MIT, one thing is for sure that you’ll need amazing credentials not just academically, but also overall.
 You’ll need to be consistently among the top of your class, and also be recipients of other nationally- recognized awards and certifications like Olympiads.
 Apart from this, you’ll need to have a diverse and unique profile because MIT doesn’t just want smart students, they want leaders with a drive to change the world with their ideas.
 The question on the committee’s mind is, will you accomplish something great with your MIT degree?
 So, show them you can.